The best way to load data into LOFT is through

 % pg2disk -c -D /data/loftdata/base hourly ~/schedfile

-There is also a special name __all__
+There is also a special name __all__ that matches

 all schedule names.
 Therefore, the following command will copy